slnwlf/joice-app/readme.md

 So the system is extremely scalable and editable.

-Next:
+Next features

+-I would like to add 8 solutions; one for each path.
-Next I would like to add solutions to the database.
-And present various solutions based on answers to the questions.
-And a reset button.
-And make it more responsive.
-And add testing.
-And add users and favorites.
-And an API connection to a recipe database.
+-I would like to add solutions to the database.
+(Currently there is one solution hardcoded) -And present various solutions based on answers to the questions.
+For example 3 solutions that can be seen via a 'more' button.
+-And a reset button that lets the user start from the beginning.
+-And make it more responsive.
+-And an API connection to a recipe database (Yummly or Edanam) -BUG -  mobile alert panel is not responisive
+-BUG -  the solution (Zuchinni) is bolted on to the end of the "#quiz-container" div in a very brute force way.
+Should be more graceful via .append() method
+-BUG - auto scrolling with content is added

 Of note: